jkeefe/newmark-online-investigations/README.md

         - [How a Pro-Trump Network Is Building a Fake Empire on Facebook and Getting Away with It](https://www.snopes.com/news/2019/11/12/bl-fake-profiles/)
         - [Hiding in Plain Sight: PAC-Connected Activists Set Up ‘Local News’ Outlets](https://www.snopes.com/news/2019/03/04/activists-setup-local-news-sites/)

+- You will be published!
+  - Call-out stories to encourage participation in your project
+  - ANY good leads you may encounter foe this project, or just in life
+  - Your final investigation

 - Begin the brainstorming
     - Voice observations, curiosities, and concerns that might make for good investigations
     - Talk about platforms, communication channels, and more.